actions/stale/README.md

 #### days-before-issue-stale

-Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking an issue as stale.
+Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking the issues as stale.

 Default value: unset

 #### days-before-pr-stale

-Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking a pull request as stale.
+Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking the pull requests as stale.

 Default value: unset

 #### days-before-close

-The idle number of days before closing a stale issue or a stale pull request (due to the stale label).
+The idle number of days before closing the stale issues or the stale pull requests (due to the stale label).
-The issue or the pull request will be closed if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
+The issues or the pull requests will be closed if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
 Since adding the stale label will alter the last update date, we can calculate the number of days from this date.

-If set to a negative number like `-1`, the issue or the pull request will never be closed automatically.
+If set to a negative number like `-1`, the issues or the pull requests will never be closed automatically.

 The label used to stale is defined by these two options: